adagrad/findb_dolthub/Readme.md

 really promising and should be supported!
 Updating your local database is as easy as `git pull` which just becomes `dolt pull`.

+### Use a locally synced database
+By default you do not need to have a full database synced locally but just query the rest endpoint of the hosted version on Dolthub.
+However, you of course can also use a locally hosted database by passing the command line argument `--repo-database "mysql+pymysql://root:@localhost/findb"`.

 ## Development